 One of the most effective strategies you can use on your own website content is interlinking related content.

-We offer varying levels of SEO services, and with a few clients we oversee blog writing, posting and reposting those blogs on social media, integrating that with a little PPC advertising (and in many cases even more).
+We offer varying levels of SEO services, and with a few clients we oversee blog writing, posting and reposting those blogs on social media, integrating that with a little PPC advertising (and in many cases other marketing services as they need).
 For these clients where we are either doing, or overseeing, several related aspects of their marketing, we can closely track how all of their content works together, which means we can optimize the entire workflow for integration and all of the pieces working together for better results..

 For those clients, we can tightly track a social media post that is published, how many clicks to the article on the website that results in, and from there where they go next.
 Perhaps that’s another related article on the same topic … which keeps the reader on the website longer … and that signal is seen by Google.
 If your audience stays on the website longer, it’s likely because you have good information that is keeping them around.
 Right?